Team Ellison blinks on America's Cup development

 Ellison’s America’s Cup Event Authority decided over the weekend to drop plans worth about $90 million to renovate and develop a large pier on the bay within walking distance of the race launch.

-Racing teams instead will set up shop at a pier four miles from the starting line.
+Racing teams instead will set up shop at a pier four miles (6.4 km) from the starting line.

 The decision came after a February city analyst report estimated hosting the event would cost $111 million, double initial projections.
 The city would pay back costs to Ellison’s group over decades and give up property for development.